How to care for pressure sores

-There are 2 other types of pressure sores that don't fit into the stages.
+There are two other types of pressure sores that don't fit into the stages.

 Relieve the pressure on the area.

-Care for the sore as directed by your health care provider.
+Care for the sore as directed by your provider.
 Keep the wound clean to prevent infection.
 Clean the sore every time you change a dressing.